Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-canvas-images-to-black-and-white.md

 - 256-510 = gray
 - 511-765 = white

-That being said we can have the following code:
+That being said, we can have the following code:

 ```js
 let colour = 0;